Fencing: Protective clothing

 Breeches or knickers are short trousers that end just below the knee.
 The breeches are required to have 10 cm of overlap with the jacket.
-Most are equipped with suspenders (braces).
+They must be made entirely in cloth able to resist a pressure of 800N.
+Breeches must be worn with socks which cover the legs right up to the breeches, and must be made in such a way that they cannot fall down.
+To this end, most are equipped with suspenders (braces).